daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 ## ExprTk Reference

 ExprTk is a numeric expression engine.
 Its design goal is concise inline math: where Lua wraps every formula in `set(...)`, ExprTk drops the formula directly into the replace string via `(?=...)` markers.
 This makes it the better choice when the work is mostly arithmetic, statistics, or value transformation on captured numbers.
-Strings are supported too — see [String Output](#string-output).
+It also carries a real string toolkit — slice, split, trim, find, replace, concatenation, and number/character conversions — so light-to-moderate text shaping stays inside ExprTk; see [String Output](#string-output) and the string helper functions below.

 ---